EAGE Workshop on 4D Seismic and Reservoir Monitoring

 LANGUAGE: The official language of the UAE is Arabic but English is widely spoken and understood.

-CURRENCY: The monetary unit is the UAE dirham (AED), which is divided into 100 fils.
-The exchange rate is US$1 = AED 3.67.
+CURRENCY: The monetary unit is the UAE dirham (AED).
+The exchange rate is US$1 = AED 3,67.

 CLIMATE: Sunny, blue skies can be expected throughout the year although June to September is hot and humid with temperatures averaging above 40C.

-The weather is pleasant from October to May, and evenings in January and February can necessitate the use of a sweater.
+The weather is pleasant in November and evenings might necessitate the use of a sweater.

 Air-conditioning is present in all vehicles and buildings.